ponylang/http/.ci-dockerfiles/x86-64-unknown-linux-builder/README.md

-Dockerfile used for creating builds of http and pushing them to Cloudsmith.
+# x86-64-unknown-linux-builder

+Dockerfile based on ponyc images that includes libressl and pcre for testing.

 Rebuilt daily and pushed to DockerHub.